greenmindagency/tools/README.md

 button.
 The seven most recent backup files are kept for each client.

 ## Wordprseo Website Builder
 A simple prototype that uploads Word, PDF, PowerPoint, or text files, extracts their text with PHP, and sends it to Google Gemini to generate a full home page with titled sections.
-Set your API key in the `GEMINI_API_KEY` environment variable and open `wordprseo-website-builder/index.php` in your browser.
+Set your API key in the `GEMINI_API_KEY` environment variable before opening `wordprseo-website-builder/index.php`; if the key is missing or invalid the page will show a descriptive error.